idrismmc/nextjs-threejs-practice/README.md

 # Suburbia Skateboards - Demo Website

-This project is showcases as part of learning exercise for Next.js and Three.js.
+This project is showcased as part of learning exercise for Next.js and Three.js.

 ## Tech Stack